-The ESP32 has an integrated temperature sensor within the SoC, which allows us to measure the temperature of the processor accurately, without the need for additional components.
+The ESP32 has a built-in temperature sensor within the SoC itself, which allows us to measure the processor’s temperature accurately, without the need for additional components.

-The purpose of this sensor is not to measure the ambient temperature, but rather the CPU temperature.
-Normally, it is used to detect if it is overheating excessively.
+The purpose of this sensor is not to measure ambient temperature, but the CPU temperature.
+Typically, to detect if it is overheating.

-However, if the ESP32 has just been powered on after a period of being disconnected (for example, after a long Deep Sleep), it can provide a rough estimate of the ambient temperature.
+However, if the ESP32 has just powered on after a period of being disconnected (for example, after a long Deep Sleep), it can provide an approximate measurement of the ambient temperature.

-It is important to note that the accuracy of the integrated temperature sensor may vary due to environmental conditions and hardware tolerances.
+It is important to note that the accuracy of the built-in temperature sensor can vary due to environmental conditions and hardware tolerances.

-To obtain more accurate measurements, it is recommended to perform calibration.
-This involves comparing the temperature sensor readings with a reference thermometer and applying adjustments in the software as necessary.
+For more precise measurements, calibration is recommended.
+This involves comparing the temperature sensor readings with a reference thermometer and applying adjustments in the software as needed.

 To read the temperature with the ESP32, you can use the software API provided by Espressif Systems.